 Edinburgh Action for Palestine was founded in October 2015 and is a branch of the Palestinian Solidarity Campaign

 We work locally to raise awareness of and campaign against the injustices suffered by Palestinians at the hands of the Israeli government and to support the Palestinian civil society call for Boycott, Divestment and Sanctions.
+We seek to collaborate and coordinate with other groups, driving towards a unified response to the continued attack against the Palestinian people.

-Learn more about the history of Israel's brutal occupation of Palestine and the systematic erasure of Palestinian identity and culture.
+Learn more about the history of Israel's brutal occupation of Palestine and the systematic erasure of

 Visit our Resource Archive.